Updated: Jul 31

 Source: Caribbean events

-The Parang festival was started in 1977.
+The Parang festival was started in 1977 by the Mt.
+Royal Progressive Youth Movement.
+The organizer was Bentley Thomas.
 In 1987, the festival was extended from one day to two days.
 Today, the festival occurs over three days.

 The bands who participate in the Parang festival are string bands.
 These bands come from local villages within Carriacou and Petite Martinique.
 The names of the bands reflect the names of local villages and locations.
 For example: